 Coats Royale size 3 (24wpi) is similar to Patons Grace but with less sheen.

 Nazli Gelin Garden cotton thread (35wpi)…firm and smooth and comes in beautiful strong colors.
 I bought this from a yarn store in North Carolina but it is available online too.
+It also comes in a size that is similar to Aunt Lydia’s #3 crochet cotton.

 A member of the Backstrap Weaving Group at Ravelry has recommended Tahki Cotton Classic.
 You can see it at Webs.
 Cathyz made this backstrap with it: